kelvinlegacy/mission23_wiki/Pastoral-Anniversary.md

 I do have to ask… Where is the model Karrington, Katrina’s middle daughter, or her infant?
 Dear CIA, Your model looks a big larger than her last photo in life at your fake restaurant Connor’s.

 In fact where are the babies in my family?
 Cameron (I see his car daily at Legacy), Karrington (we will not talk about a car and Karrington at Legacy before my arrival).
-I’m reminded of all the outrage the CIA helped stir up about Jeremiah Wright and his interpretation of Psalm 137:8-9… “But America… Your chicken!!!!
+I’m reminded of all the outrage the CIA helped stir up about Jeremiah Wright and his interpretation of Psalm 137:8-9… “But America… Your chickens!!!!
 Chicky boom!”

-Katrina gave an award too?
-I know I’ve said this was a family operation but never like this!
+My aunt Emma Jean Dale and my sister Katrina gave an award too?

 ![IMG_0251](https://github.com/Mission23/Mission23/assets/140252803/14524ab6-1609-470d-a144-5efdd3f71263)